 Managing long-term and late side effects of Ewing sarcoma

 Sometimes, side effects may linger beyond the active treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
-Late effects can occur almost anywhere in the body and include physical problems, such as heart and lung problems, as well as emotional and cognitive (memory, thinking, and attention) problems, such as anxiety, depression, and learning difficulties.
-Patients treated for Ewing sarcoma have a higher risk of developing later problems, such as leukemias and solid tumors, than people in the general population.
+Late effects can occur almost anywhere in the body.
+They include physical problems, such as heart and lung problems and second cancers, which is a new cancer that happens in someone who has had cancer before.
+They also include emotional problems, such as anxiety and depression, and problems with memory, thinking, attention, and learning.
+People treated for Ewing sarcoma have a higher risk of developing later problems, such as leukemias and solid tumors.

 The Children's Oncology Group (COG) has studied both the physical and psychological effects that cancer survivors from this age group face.
 Based on these studies, COG has created recommendations for long-term follow-up care for childhood, adolescent, and young adult cancer survivors that can be found on a separate website: www.survivorshipguidelines.org.

-You are encouraged to organize and keep a personal record of your or your child’s medical information.
+You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
-That way, as the patient enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help keep track of the cancer treatment you or your child received and develop a survivorship care plan when treatment is completed.
+That way, as your child enters adulthood, they have a clear, written history of the diagnosis, the treatments, and the doctor’s recommendations about the schedule for follow-up care.
+ASCO offers forms to help keep track of the cancer treatment your child received and develop a survivorship care plan when treatment is completed.

 Some children or young adults continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
 This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your family’s personal preferences.
-Talk with the health care team about your or your child’s ongoing medical care and any concerns you have about his or her future health.
+Talk with the health care team about your child’s ongoing medical care and any concerns you have about their future health.

-If a doctor who was not directly involved in your or your child’s cancer care will lead the follow-up care, be sure to share the cancer treatment summary and survivorship care plan forms with him or her, and with all future health care providers.
-Details about the specific cancer treatment given are very valuable to the health care professionals who will care for the person with cancer throughout his or her lifetime.
+If a doctor who was not directly involved in your child’s cancer care will lead the follow-up care, be sure to share the cancer treatment summary and survivorship care plan forms with them and with all future health care providers.
+Details about the specific cancer treatment given are very valuable to the health care professionals who will care for the person with cancer throughout their lifetime.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a cancer diagnosis.
 Use the menu to choose a different section to read in this guide.